BolajiAyodeji/Blogposts/ckdh2fsar016kdns13pos8mrt.md

 Thanks for taking out time to read this interview. 👋

-This series is all about talking to the awesome women in tech, understanding the current health of the tech industry and inspiring other women to become better.
-If you want to share your story, please reach out to me on [Hashnode](https://hashnode.com/@bolajiayodeji).

 Did you find Carol's story useful and inspiring?
 Write down your thoughts in the comments section below and don't forget to share this interview.

+This series is all about talking to the awesome women in tech, understanding the current health of the tech industry and inspiring other women to become better.
+If you want to share your story, please let me know in the comments or reach out to me on [Twitter](https://twitter.com/iambolajiayo).

 You can also follow Hashnode on  [Twitter](https://twitter.com/hashnode)  to stay up-to-date with our future She Inspires interviews.
 See you next time and keep trailblazing 💪💙